How to manage a difficult conversation with Non Violent Communications

 In our quest to better equip you to lead a more confident, empowered and stress free life I will be exploring different new age tools and techniques so you don’t have to.

 Nonviolent communication is an approach to nonviolent living developed by pacifist Marshall Rosenberg in the beginning of the 1960s.
-NVC is taught as a process of interpersonal communication skills designed to improve compassionate connection to others.
+NVC is taught as a process of interpersonal communication skills designed to improve the compassionate connection to others.

 Having worked with a team in San Francisco a couple of years back I had heard of Non Violent Communications as a way to help managers have productive and non confrontational meetings with fellow staff members.
-SF had a reputation for being a bit hippy but for me this was at its height of emotionally conscious business management.
+SF had a reputation for being a bit hippy but for me, this was at its height of emotionally conscious business management.

-Having signed up for a double weekender introduction it became clear to me this is not solely a new age business tool but an insanely helpful tool for your emotional tool box when dealing with just about anyone.
-Since practicing the technique I have used it while dating, with my housemate, my boss and a young girl I saw crying by the side of the road.
+Having signed up for a double weekender introduction it became clear to me this is not solely a new age business tool but an insanely helpful tool for your emotional toolbox when dealing with just about anyone.
+Since practising the technique I have used it while dating, with my housemate, my boss and a young girl I saw crying by the side of the road.
 Once a classically awkward Brit I would strain for the right things to say and more often than not put my foot in it.
 Many people spend their lives dying to be understood and desperately trying to understand those around them however they just haven’t been shown how.
 Lucky for you it’s actually kinda easy once you get the hang of it.
 So let me share with you the 411 on NVC and how to manage those difficult conversations.

 How to manage a difficult conversation

 - Check in with yourself, how are you feeling and what do you need.
 I would try one of our hypnotherapy sessions to go deeper into yourself and find out how you’re really feeling and needing it.
 Draw it out, journal, anything that helps you get clarity on the situation.